corbtastik/yolo/index.md

 ### Image Grid

-Yolo has an Image Grid, which is similar to the Lightbox, except it shows the image inline, instead of in a modal.
+The Image Grid is similar to the [Lightbox](#image-lightbox), except it shows images inline, instead of in a modal.

-__Summary:__

-* 4 column flexbox to display images.
-* Click an image to maximize.
-* Click again to minimize.
+> __Tip:__ Click an image to enlarge, click again to minimize.

-__Configuration:__

-* View the sample Image Grid data file: `_data/ig-images.yml`.
 * Add image data into `_data/ig-images.yml`.
 * Include `image/grid.html` on your page.

-> __Note:__ The structure of the Image Grid data file is the same as the Lightbox.

 #### Default data file

-The `_data/ig-images.yml` file is the default Image Grid data file, just replace with your data to display images.
+The `_data/ig-images.yml` file is the default data file, just replace with your data to display images.

 {% include code.html info="Images from: _data/ig-images.yml" %}
 {% raw %}